Gut-Brain Connection & Mental Health and Addiction

 How To Improve Gut-Brain Function

 - Relaxation – Emotions play a huge role in gut health.
 One’s ability to calmly attend to the stresses of life creates a peaceful body.
 Meditation, breath work and simply making time to relax can do a world of good for one’s overall well-being.
+Having a healthy gut biome contributes to this ability to relax

-- Avoid Antibiotics – Whenever Possible and increase intake of probiotics if they are necessary.
+- Avoid Antibiotics – Whenever possible, and increase intake of probiotics if they are necessary.